tozny/e3db-java/DEVELOPMENT.md

 * publish/android & publish/plain - Contains gradle scripts for publishing our library as an AAR (for
   Android) and as a JAR (for plain Java).

-* androidtest - Android crypto tests.
+* androidtest - Android-specific tests.
 * plaintest - Plain java integration tests.

 Plain Java Testing